 See full review for price breakdown

 Şengül Turkish Bath is another one of Ankara’s great Turkish Baths and is a great option if you’re looking for a genuine Turkish Bath experience.
-Make sure to check out our full in-depth review of Şengül Turkish Bath!
-(Coming soon)
+Make sure to check out our full in-depth review of Şengül Turkish Bath! (coming soon)

 How To Get There

-As Turkey’s second largest city and capitol, Ankara is easy to get to if not quite as easy as Istanbul.
+As Turkey’s second largest city and capital, Ankara is easy to get to if not quite as easy as Istanbul.
 International flights to Esenboğa airport are common, though depending on where you’re coming from you may need to have a connection in Istanbul.

 Ankara is probably Turkey’s best city for travel by rail.
 There is a high(-ish) speed train from Istanbul via Eskişehir, or Konya in the south.
 There are other lower speed train options connecting Ankara to the rest of the country.
 One major benefit to visiting Ankara by rail is that the train station is right in the city unlike the airport which is further out of town.

 The bus is another good option for getting to Ankara.
-One of the advantages to Ankara is that it is fairly close to the centre of the country and so is best situated for getting almost anywhere.
+One of the advantages to Ankara is that it is fairly close to the centre of the country and so is well situated for getting almost anywhere.
 The Ankara coach station (Ankara Gar) is a major hub with regular service to and from all over the country.

 Where To Stay

 Ankara’s greatest draw tends to be foreigners headed to business meetings, embassies, and government offices, and so many hotels, aiming at this crowd, are nowhere near the touristic sights.
 If you’re looking to stay close to the sights then the boutique hotels of Ankara Castle, Hamamönü, and Hacı Bayram are great options.
 Here you can find everything from one to five star hotels.